YonatanLevy97/steam-dataset-crawler/README.md

-# Steam Dataset Crawler & Analysis Pipeline
+# How To Kill a Game Pipeline

 A comprehensive data pipeline for collecting Steam game data, analyzing player activity patterns, and building similarity graphs for dead game detection and analysis.